pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

 # Repair Procedure

 The repair procedure aims at recovering Pravega from such a situation.
 Here is what the recovery procedure aims to do.
 Recall that the corruption that we see occurs at the Attribute Index Segment level, which is just an index built by Pravega in the background of the data that exists in the associated primary Table Segment.
 This index helps associate "keys" with "offsets" in the primary Table Segment where "values" actually reside.
-The main assumption ofthis recovery procedure is this primary Table Segment is perfectly fine and the corruption happens only at the index level.
+The main assumption of this recovery procedure is this primary Table Segment is perfectly fine and the corruption happens only at the index level.

 In a nutshell, the recovery procedure of a Table Segment Attribute Index involves re-reading the key/value pairs in the primary Table Segment and feeding them to a local in-process Pravega cluster.
 Doing so would result in an Table Segment Attribute Index generated in the storage directory of that local in-process Pravega cluster.
 To do so, we need to collect, for the corrupted Table Segment Attribute Index, all the primary chunks from the Pravega cluster to repair.
-Then, we use the Admin CLI `dataRecovery tableSegment-recovery` command (see #6753) to re-create locally the new Table Segment Attribute Index.
+Then, we use the Admin CLI `dataRecovery tableSegment-recovery` command (see [#6753] (https://github.com/pravega/pravega/pull/6753)) to re-create locally the new Table Segment Attribute Index.
 Finally, we need to replace the newly generated Table Segment Attribute Index by the corrupted one in the Pravega cluster to repair.

-In the next section we look at the detailed set of steps about carrying out the procedure.
+In the next section, we look at the detailed set of steps about carrying out the procedure.
 Also please note that the below described procedure assumes the use of "File System" as Tier-2 storage.
 Other storage interfaces used in place of "File System" as Tier-2 storage, would only differ in the way we would access the resources (like objects in case of Dell EMC ECS) and not the actual steps.

 # Detailed Steps